 👉 Surge protectors are covered in Part 4 (SPM – Surge Protection Measures).

-It is a voluntary and fundamental separation.
+In concrete terms, it is a voluntary and fundamental separation.

 2. The lightning rod: protection against direct impact